-The Global Talent visa aims to attract individuals who have an internationally recognized exceptional achievement record in any of the following fields – academics, sports, research, professional research.
+The Global Talent Visa in Australia aims to attract individuals who have an internationally recognized exceptional achievement record in any of the following fields – academics, sports, research, professional research.

-In order to be eligible under this program, you must be an apt fit in one of the above ten targeted sectors.
+In order to be eligible under the Global Talent Independent program, you must be an apt fit in one of the above ten targeted sectors.
 Also, you must have an outstanding achievement profile that has been internationally recognized in your field, and either:

 You would not be eligible if you do not satisfy the above conditions.